IBM 3480 family: 3480

 The first 3480 tape drives were introduced in 1984.
 The IBM 3480 was the first tape drive to employ magnetoresistive (MR) heads and the first to use chromium dioxide tape.

 One way the format stands out from earlier formats is that the gap between blocks is too small for the drive to stop the tape within it, so the drive must have a write buffer.
 When the drive does stop the tape during writing because the host is not sending data, it overshoots the gap, backs up the tape, and stops it well before the gap.
 During the seconds this is happening, if the host has resumed sending data, the drive stores it in the buffer.
 It then accelerates the tape, reaching speed before the place where the next block needs to be written, and proceeds to write the buffered data there.

 Because it is not necessary to accelerate and decelerate the tape within the interblock gap, a 3480 tape drive does not need vacuum columns, and that allows it to be much smaller than tape drives for earlier formats.

-It was also distinguished by a relatively high data transfer rate: 3 megabytes per second.
-This was because it was able to read and write linear data across 18 recording tracks simultaneously, or 38000 /in of tape.
+It is also distinguished by a relatively high data transfer rate: 3 megabytes per second.
+This is because it is able to read and write linear data across 18 recording tracks simultaneously, or 38000 /in of tape.
 IBM's prior technology employed 9 recording tracks with a data density of 6250 /in of tape, so the 3480 format was greeted as a major breakthrough.
-The IBM 3480 cartridge stored 200 megabytes in a modest 4x5 in cartridge compared to the previous technology's 140 megabytes on a 10.5 in diameter (2400 ft length) reel of 1/2 in tape.
+The IBM 3480 cartridge stores 200 megabytes in a modest 4x5 in cartridge compared to the previous technology's 140 megabytes on a 10.5 in diameter (2400 ft length) reel of 1/2 in tape.
 The 3480 and its successors are streaming drives.

 While IBM offered 3480 tape drives with bus and tag interfaces, other manufacturers sold models with SCSI interfaces.

 3480 IDRC

 In 1986, IBM added a hardware-based data compression option: Improved Data Recording Capability (IDRC).
-A 3480 tape drive with IDRC could record up to 400 megabytes on a single tape.
+A 3480 tape drive with IDRC can record up to 400 megabytes on a single tape.
 The 3480 IDRC format is also commonly known as the 3490 recording format.

 A 3480 tape drive with IDRC uses the same data cartridges as a standard 3480 tape drive.
 It can read and write standard 3480 tapes.